groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/11_DataTypes.md

 String myName = "Fred nurk"
 ```

-Suffixes can also be used if you want to be really specific about the data type Groovy is to use for a number:
+Suffixes can also be used if you want to be really specific about the data type Groovy is to use for a number.
+When using suffixes you use the def keyword to define the variable: `def dozen = 12i`

+[Table: Type suffixes supported by Groovy]
 |Suffix |Type |  Example |
 | ------	| ------	| ------	|
 | `I` or `i`	| Integer	| `12i`	|